inbravo/java-to-scala/seventh-milestone/implicits.md

 		val name = "InBravo"

-		/* Call method 'sayHello' using implicit method call */ /* See carefully that 'sayHello' does not belong to original Predef.String */ println(name.sayHello)
+		/* Call method 'sayHello' using implicit method call */ /* See carefully that 'sayHello' does not belong to original Predef.String.
+With the help of implicit, it sounds like addition to String class */ println(name.sayHello)
 	  }